oznogon/gattaibushido-public/rules/04_advanced_play.md

 #### UNSORTED TECH IDEAS:

 * Sacrifice a play in order to increase possible Score Multiplier
-* Look at X cards in any Stash, on the table, or in any Faction
+* Look at X cards in any Cache, on the table, or in any Faction
 * flip up to X played cards for all to see
-* Force opponent to reveal and take back a played card, and replace it with a different one from their Stash?
+* Force opponent to reveal and take back a played card, and replace it with a different one from their Cache?